manosbatsis/scrudbeans/.github/ISSUE_TEMPLATE/feature_request.md

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is. e.g. I'm always frustrated when [...] or I think it would be really awesome if ScrudBeans would provide [...]
+A clear and concise description of what the problem is. e.g. I'm always frustrated when [...] or I think it would be really awesome if scrudbeans would provide [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.